On Sat, 19 Jul 2003 14:17:52 +0900

 importing or running infected software from a LAN or even a download.

-While most of the major software vendors aggressivly keep their software
+While most of the major software vendors aggressivly keep their

 distribution sites clean, some have allowed viruses onto their